Packing Information for Winter, November-April

 To stay warm in cold weather it is best to to dress in layers.
 If you become too warm while doing activities you can always peel off a layer or two.
 Keep in mind that clothes that are tight are not good for warmth; you need a little space between layers to trap warm air.
 We have cold, dry conditions in winter.
 Waterproof clothing is rarely needed; it is better to choose breathable fabrics that allow sweat to evaporate.

 The first layer should be wool or synthetic thermal long underwear and socks.
 Cotton is not a good inner layer.
-The long underwear should be followed by comfortable, breathable trousers and tops, a fleece or wool jumper, and lastly an outer windproof layer, snowsuit or snow pants and anorak.
+The long underwear should be followed by comfortable, breathable trousers and tops, a fleece or wool jumper, and lastly an outer windproof layer, snowsuit or snow pants and anorak or jacket.
 Mittens will keep your hands warm better than gloves.
 A hat and scarf or a balaclava type hat will protect your face.

 When you come inside again, it is important to make sure your clothes and boots have a chance to dry completely before you go out again.
 Clothes that are damp will not keep you warm.